Religious Studies and Worldviews

 Impact

-By the end of Key Stage 4 (Year 9-11) pupils will develop a deeper understanding of the key beliefs within Christianity, Islam and Humanism (along with other non-religious approaches).
-Pupils will be able to identify and explain key incidents within religious history.
-They will be able to understand the impact belief or non-belief has on people when grappling with issues such as abortion, assisted suicide, divorce and equal rights.
+If students select the full GCSE at Key Stage 4 (year 10-11) they will develop a deeper understanding of the key beliefs and practices within Christianity, Islam and Humanism.
+Students will be able to explain key religious beliefs and practices and demonstrate how these differ based on denomination or group.
+They will be able to identify and explain key events within religious history and will be able to understand the impact belief or non-belief has on people when grappling with issues such as abortion, assisted suicide, divorce and equal rights.
+They will be able to confidently articulate their own opinions on a range of religious and ethical issues, by analysing and evaluating religious and non-religious texts to support ideas around contemporary world issues, including crime and punishment, wealth and poverty, and Human Rights.